Wlanfr3ak/auto-speedtest/README.md

 # auto-speedtest
 My ISP has a FTTH Network with Coaxial Cable into the Appartments.
 In the middle of the Day the Download Speed was so slow that i have lower than 1 % from the Bandwith from my agreement.
 I think they are stingy at the Peering Points...
-So i have decided to make Speedtest every 5 Minutes and Log the Speed to have a Overview (and make a lots of Traffic </>evilsmiley</>)
+So i have decided to make Speedtest every 5 Minutes and Log the Speed to have a Overview (and make a lots of Traffic </>evilsmiley</>).

-I hope you can use it too, please copy, share, fix and send me Feedback im not good at Coding.
+I hope you can use it too, please copy, share, fix and send me Feedback (im really bad at Coding).

 How to use:
 -----------